Terms and Conditions Our Terms and Conditions of Service (T&C's)

 |Type of Claim||Fee payable (before VAT) as a percentage of Compensation due to you||Fee payable (with VAT) as a percentage of Compensation due to you|

 |All other products (Packaged accounts, Payday Loans, Pensions, Investments, Endowments, Payment Break, Undisclosed Commission, Repayment Option, Irresponsible Lending, Mortgage Interest)||37.5%||45%|

 Example B: Award of £3,000

 |Fee charged @ 37.5%||£3,750.00|

 |VAT @ 20%||£750.00|

 This guide is not to be taken or considered as an estimate that is likely to be recovered, it is for illustration purposes only.

 You may receive a different amount to those illustrated, you will be charged a fee based on the compensation award and in line with the agreed fee rate in your terms and conditions.

 5.2.
 When you must pay and how you must pay.
 When and how you must pay depends on how the Compensation is to be paid:

-5.2.1. if the Compensation is paid to us by the Provider, we will deduct and retain the Fee due to us from the total Compensation we receive and pay the remaining balance of the Compensation to you as soon as reasonably practicable and within not more than 14 days of receipt of the Compensation from the Provider; or
+5.2.1. if the Compensation is paid to us by the Provider, we will deduct and retain the Fee due to us from the total Compensation we receive and pay the remaining balance of the Compensation to you as soon as reasonably practicable in any event, we will take steps within two business days of receipt to make such a payment; or

 5.2.2. if the Compensation is paid to you by the Provider, following the issue of an offer of Compensation by a Provider, we will issue an invoice to you in respect of the amount of the Fee due to us.
 You must pay our invoice within 7 days of the date of payment of the Compensation due to you by the Provider ("Due Date").
 You can pay our invoice by credit or debit card (over the telephone) or by bank transfer to the bank account shown on the invoice;